tobenna/koa-user-api/README.md

 ## User API

-This is a simple API built with Node.js for my Holiday Extras Tech Test
+This is a simple API built with Node.js

 ## To Install